-This research area emphasizes the research and development of biological multisensing systems comprising the sensory organs and the peripheral neural network of humans and model organisms.
-Proposals utilizing atypical species for the research and development of their evolutionarily acquired supersensing functions are also accepted.

-Original and challenging research proposals from midcareer researchers and female researchers are particularly encouraged.
+This research area emphasizes the research and development of biological multi sensing systems comprising the sensory organs and the peripheral neural network of humans and model organisms.
+Proof of concept empirical studies for novel philosophical speculations, or proposals utilizing atypical species for the research on mechanisms of organisms' evolutionarily acquired super sensing functions are particularly encouraged.
+Original and challenging research proposals from midcareer researchers and female researchers are well appreciated.